ribonito/Microsoft-Workspace/Intune_Scripts/SRIntuneConfigManagement/readme.md

 To perform partial restore simply remove files for objects that you don't want to restore from the restore folder.
 When restoring into a different tenant always make sure that all CSV files are prsent in the restore folder in their corresponding subfolders.
 This is required to correctly restore references.
 Referenced objects must have already been restored in the target tenant.

+#Release notes

+v1.1
+Added backup of administrative roles and role assignments.
+Only custom roles are backed up.